Vol. 4 / Issue 04 / April 2026USD ($)

 Frequently asked about the 2026 landscape.

-Which tier has the longest 0% intro period in May 2026?+
+Which tier has the longest 0% intro period?+

 3% to 5% remains the dominant structure.
-The 3% tier is paired with 15 to 18-month 0% intros and is the cheapest fee available on bank-issued cards outside the no-fee window.
-The 5% tier is paired with the 21-month long-runway cards and is the price of the longest runway.
-The no-fee tier (truly $0 for the duration of the intro) has expanded but remains gated by either a short post-account-opening window (60 to 120 days) at bank issuers or by credit-union membership eligibility.
+A 3% intro fee is typical on the cheaper bank cards; several long-runway 21-month cards charge a flat 5%.
+The no-fee tier (truly $0 for the duration of the intro) is gated by either a short post-account-opening window (60 to 120 days) at bank issuers or by credit-union membership eligibility.

 What is the current average post-intro APR on a balance transfer card?+

-No. One major issuer continues to apply the 5/24 underwriting heuristic (auto-decline on 5+ new card openings in 24 months) without modification in 2026.
-The other long-runway issuer does not use 5/24, which makes it the natural alternative for applicants over the line.
-Both issuers continue to honor pre-qualification soft pulls before requiring a hard application, so applicants can check approval odds without using a hard pull slot.
+Yes.
+Chase continues to apply the 5/24 underwriting heuristic (auto-decline on 5+ new card openings across all issuers in 24 months) in 2026.
+Most other issuers do not use 5/24, which makes them the natural alternative for applicants over the line.
+Many issuers honor pre-qualification soft pulls before a hard application, so you can check approval odds without using a hard pull slot.

-Should I open a BT card now in May 2026 or wait for a better offer later in the year?+
+Should I open a BT card now or wait for a better offer later in the year?+

 The empirical pattern across the past 5 years has been intro lengths and fee structures broadly stable through the year, with small fluctuations of 1 to 3 months on intro length and 0.5% on fee percentages.
 Waiting rarely produces a meaningfully better offer.
 The cost of waiting is the interest accruing on your existing high-APR balance each month.
 At a typical 22% APR, every month of delay on a $10,000 balance costs roughly $183 of interest.
 The structural case is to act as soon as the math works for your balance and credit profile.